Why Synchronous Dependencies Improve Collaboration

 All teams pull from a single backlog in order to maximize prioritization, transparency and collaboration.

-🔍 Technique Details
+🔍 Details of practices

-🔹 Typical topics addressed here:
+🔹 Typical topics covered here:

-🔹 Typical topics addressed here:
+🔹 Typical topics covered here:

 Multi-Team Product Backlog Refinement

-🔹 Typical topics addressed here:
+🔹 Typical topics covered here:

-• “What is the problem that needs to be solved?
-"What is the desired outcome?"
+• “Which problem should be solved?
+What is the desired outcome? ”

-• “How could we slice this feature?”
+• “How could we edit this feature in a meaningful way? ”

 Communities